Cooperative projects in biobased economy between researchers in the State of São Paulo and in the Netherlands will be funded (photo: Leo Ramos/FAPESP)

 Researchers eligible for FAPESP funding must meet the eligibility requirements for either Regular Research Projects, Thematic Research Projects or Young Investigator Awards.

-The closing date for full proposals is 15 Jun 2017.
-Eligibility consultations will be received up to May, 15th.
+The closing date for full proposals is 19 Jun 2017.

 The call for proposals is published at: www.fapesp.br/10960